Exploring Relations among Fairness Notions in Discrete Fair Division: Introduction

 \subsection{Structure of the Paper}

-In \cref{sec:prelims}, we formally define the fair division problem, describe different fair division settings, and introduce the associated notation.
+In \cref{sec:prelims}, we formally define the fair division problem and describe different fair division settings.
 In \cref{sec:notions}, we describe the fairness notions we consider in this paper.
-In \cref{sec:summary}, we present a summary of our results, i.e., a list of implications and counterexamples between pairs of fairness notions.
+In \cref{sec:summary}, we present a summary of our results.
 In \cref{sec:cpig}, we describe our inference engine. \Cref{sec:conclusion} contains concluding remarks and open problems.

-\ifVersionDefault\else This work is an ambitious undertaking with an extensive set of results.
-Hence, due to space constraints, all proofs are deferred to appendices in the full version of the paper included in the supplementary material.
-As the proofs are concise and self-contained, we encourage interested readers to review a sample of them. \fi